Hudmebac/heggles/README.md

 # Heggles - AI Thoughtstream Companion

-Heggles is an intelligent tool designed to help you capture, organize, and recall your thoughts effortlessly.
+Heggles is an intelligent tool designed to help you capture, organise, and recall your thoughts effortlessly.
 Leveraging the power of AI, it goes beyond simple note-taking to provide a comprehensive system for managing your internal monologue and external observations.

 ## Features